fuzzymfx/fuzzymfx.github.io/content/current.md

 </figcaption>
 </figure>

 Over the next few days, we explored Bur Dubai with our friends, often also known as the "Little India" in Dubai, known for its extensive collection of electronic shops.
 We also visited a gold market, because gold is cheaper in Dubai than in India.
 We immediately brought out our inner Indian, put on a bright face, and prepared to bargain the hell out for the things that we wished to buy to death.
-I got the *Marshall Kilburn II*: an amazing speaker.
+I got *Marshall Kilburn II*: an amazing speaker.
 The five of us went ahead and had dinner beside a lake, where we reminisced about our college days and then explored a chocolate shop to get souvenirs for our friends in India.

 After six days of extensive exploration, we decided to have a breather on a Saturday morning and went swimming in the apartment's swimming pool with our friends.
 That evening, we set out to visit the Palm Jumeirah, an opulent and magnificent hotel in Dubai known for its attractive theme parks and immersive experiences.
 We had dinner there and witnessed a live band perform.
 We then went ahead to explore an Indian Pub, *Havelli*.
 It was loud and typical.
 Havelli reminded me of home, where we had our dinner.
 Khusi danced and made friends with strangers.
 Our card bills soared high, and we decided to head back to our apartment.